0xyf77/odin3-cli/README.md

 # thanks to

-[SDK Platform Tools](https://developer.android.com) for adb and fastboot
+[Android Platform Tools](https://developer.android.com) for adb and fastboot